sylhare/sylhare.github.io/_posts/2022/2022-08-03-React-and-redux.md

 ### Render wrapper

 To test our components correctly, we'll need to have the store while rendering them.
-Instead of adding a Provider component each time, we're going to create a render method that will extend the current test render function.
+Instead of adding a Provider component each time, we're going to create a render function that will extend the current test render function.

 It will take as an argument a store and a preloaded state to ease the testing based on the store's state